-2. Tire Valves
+Tire Valves

-There are primarily two kinds of bicycle tire valves: The Schraeder Valve and the Presta Valve.
+There are primarily two kinds of bicycle tube valves: The Schrader Valve and the Presta Valve.
 The bicycle pump you use must have the fitting appropriate to the valve stems on your bicycle.

-The Schraeder valve (fig. 18a) is like the valve on a car tire.
-To inflate a Schraeder valve tire, remove the valve cap and clamp the pump fitting onto the end of the valve stem.
-To let air out of a Schraeder valve, depress the pin in the end of the valve stem with the end of a key or other appropriate object.
+The Schrader valve (fig. 18a) is like the valve on a car tire.
+To inflate a Schrader valve tube, remove the valve cap and clamp the pump fitting onto the end of the valve stem.
+To let air out of a Schrader valve, depress the pin in the end of the valve stem with the end of a key or other appropriate object.

 The Presta valve (fig. 18b) has a narrower diameter and is only found on bicycle tires.
-To inflate a Presta valve tire using a Presta headed bicycle pump, remove the valve cap; unscrew (counterclockwise) the valve stem lock nut; and push down on the valve stem to free it up.
+To inflate a Presta valve tube using a Presta headed bicycle pump, remove the valve cap; unscrew (counterclockwise) the valve stem lock nut; and push down on the valve stem to free it up.
 Then push the pump head on to the valve head, and inflate.
-To inflate a Presta valve with a Schraeder pump fitting, you'll need a Presta adapter (available at your bike shop) which screws on to the valve stem once you've freed up the valve.
-The adapter fits into the Schraeder pump fitting.
+To inflate a Presta valve with a Schrader pump fitting, you'll need a Presta adapter (available at your bike shop) which screws on to the valve stem once you've freed up the valve.
+The adapter fits into the Schrader pump fitting.
 Close the valve after inflation.
 To let air out of a Presta valve, open up the valve stem lock nut and depress the valve stem.

-WARNING: We highly recommend that you carry a spare inner tube when you ride your bike, unless the bike is fitted with tubeless tires.
+WARNING: ▲ We highly recommend that you carry a spare inner tube when you ride your bike.
 Patching a tube is an emergency repair.
-If you do not apply the patch correctly or apply several patches, the tube can fail, resulting in possible tube failure, which could cause you to lose control and fall.
+If you do not apply the patch correctly or apply several patches, the tube can fail, which could cause you to lose control and fall.
 Replace a patched tube as soon as possible.

-5. Service
+5. ELECTRIC BIKES